The role of traditional procurement teams is changing.

 Employees rarely do well working in silos — this is especially true of procurement teams.
 They’re tasked to coordinate both with internal teams and clients, which means it’s especially critical for them to receive regular feedback from people they interact with.

 Providing the team with constructive performance feedback lets them know exactly where they’re at and how well they are doing.
 It’s also a great way to let them know what areas of the job they can improve on.

 - Give them incentives

 Positive reinforcement is great.
-Giving your procurement team that extra push through incentive programs is essential to acknowledging that they’ve done a stellar job.
+Giving your procurement team that extra push through incentive programs is essential to acknowledge that they’ve done a stellar job.

 Proactively reward your team for a job well done.
 Try setting smaller annual goals that procurement teams can work on.
 Provide incentives when they successfully complete each objective.
 This will help them feel more accomplished and motivate them towards achieving the bigger, long-term company goals.